vipultanwr/EigenPortfolios/README.md

 #TODO:
 1) Try on different time scales
 2) Make the portfolio less volatile by using trailing stop losses or some other methods of finding the best unidirectional eigenportfolio
+3) Test for no long only portfolio condition